Not sure what to pack or wear in Egypt? This packing list for Egypt will show you everything you’ll need to have a fun trip to Egypt.

 But I got to tell you, it was kinda hard since I had to gather lots of information from different sources.

-So to make sure that you don’t waste so much time on turning the internet upside down looking for things to take to Egypt as I did, I compiled this complete packing list for Egpyt plus what to wear in Egypt for a fun trip.
+So to make sure that you don’t waste so much time turning the internet upside down looking for things to take to Egypt as I did, I compiled this complete packing list for Egpyt plus what to wear in Egypt for a fun trip.

 It includes everything you’ll need from the essential Egypt travel items to what to wear in Egypt.